klust/LUMI-BE-training-materials/docs/intro-evolving/index.md

-# LUMI 1-day training evolving version
+# LUMI introductory training evolving version

-*This document includes the base materials for the 1-day training that we provide to Belgian LUMI users.
+*This document includes the base materials for the introductory training that we provide to Belgian LUMI users.
 We try to evolve it as soon as possible when it becomes outdated due to changes on LUMI, and it is certainly more up-to-date than any other version you may find on this site in the future.*